Information for abattoirs on what to expect when an inspector visits to check you're complying with the beef carcase classification rules.

 - check the classifiers’ licences, and your licence for automated grading if applicable.

 If the inspector finds any problems, they may make follow-up visits and RPA may take enforcement action against you for not complying (meeting) with the beef carcase grading regulations.

 As an abattoir operator you must give inspecting officers all reasonable assistance and information they need to carry out the inspection.

-You must make sure records are available for inspection.
+You must make sure records are kept for 12 months from the year they relate to and made available for inspection.

 You must not deny entry to your premises for an inspection or obstruct an inspector (including by giving false information).
-If you do, you are committing an offence under Part 5 of the Beef and Pig Carcase Classification (England) Regulations 2010 (SI 2010/1090) (as amended) or the Beef and Pig Carcase Classification (Wales) Regulations 2011 (SI 2011/1826 (W. 198)), which could lead directly to prosecution, and a possible fine or imprisonment.
+If you do, you are committing an offence under Part 5 of The Carcase Classification and Price Reporting (England) Regulations 2018 (SI 2018/1164) or The Carcase Classification and Price Reporting (Wales) Regulations 2018 (S.I.
+2018 No. 1215(W0248) which could lead directly to prosecution, and a possible fine or imprisonment.